julie-grace/Product-Inquiry/README.md

 ## 3.1 Inquiry page

-The root page of the page is the inquiry page.
+The root page of the web is the inquiry page.

 * A customer can submit an inquiry right away without have to log in